scious/documentation/docs/bask/latest.md

 Refreshes the current Bubble page whenever a change has been made to your app or plugin.

 Explain how to setup this action.

+## Testing

+### What are some options we have for setting up unit tests?

+1. Run SSA tests in node

+   - Will probably have to create jigs / shims that emulate bubble locally.
+May be difficult to create this well.
+   - Ideally most tests can run locally, but then graduate to bubble side testing.
+   - Requires more technical expertise / time setting up tests.
+   - Benefits from version control

+2. Create a Bubble template for easily creating, running and learning from tests in Bubble.

+   - Most if not all tests run in Bubble
+   - Require less technical expertise as folks don't have to venture down the rabbit hole of learning a testing framework or writing tests with them.
+   - When complete, plugin developers will have a ready made "code coverage" page which has three benefits:
+     - Sureity their plugin works in Bubble
+     - Can show off their code coverage to signal that their plugin is high quality
+     - [Requires server] Plugins of any material complexity will occasionaly (and randomly) just stop working - either due to updates to the browser, an associated 3rd party service or Bubble itself.
+This template page can be built in such a way that it can be monitored and set to alert a developer if the plugin ever fails all or certain tests.
+   - Provides a minimum level of self documentation that - if nothing else - a developer's customer's can use to learn how to use their plugin. **If we could make the tests page function as a compelling enough form of documentation, this would accelarate plugin development AS WELL AS plugin adoption**.

+   - If setup correctly, there would be a way for the bask extension to summarize, document (and therefore version control) test coverage in the github branch itself.

+3. Use puppeteer to automate tests.
+   - requires more technical knowhow.
+   -